 Management is responsible for the other information.
-The other information comprises the information included in Management's Discussion and Analysis.
+The other information comprises the information included in the Management's Discussion and Analysis filed with the relevant Canadian securities commissions.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.